 (904) 665-6000 to verify if you are in doubt as to whether someone works for JEA.

 JEA will never:

 When you encounter suspicious activity that involves JEA's name or likeness:

-In the aftermath of Hurricane Matthew, it has come to our attention that scam artists are already trying to take advantage of customers who have already incurred damages to their homes.
-If you are emailed a link, or see one floating around social media, advertising money to reimburse groceries lost due to power outages during a storm, do not click on it.
+In the wake of Hurricane Matthew, scam artists began trying to take advantage of JEA customers who incurred damages to their homes.
+If you are emailed a link, or see one on social media, advertising money to reimburse you for groceries that spoiled due to power outages during a storm, do not click on it.

 JEA is not responsible for loss of food during power outages caused by weather-related conditions such as lightning, storms, heat, cold or other acts of nature.
 You also have a responsibility to protect yourself and your property, such as obtaining ice to prevent food spoilage.

 Learn About JEA's Claims Resolution Policy

 Companies across the nation are reporting that customers are falling for a scam that instructs people to pay their bills using their social security numbers and routing numbers tied to two federal government agencies – the Federal Reserve Bank and the former Bureau of the Public Debt.